Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Centralized Formation of Teams

-First, if the values $\salary_i^{*}$ satisfy the above inequalities and the agents outside of $N^{*}$ play their minimal actions, then the agents from $N^{*}$ will get positive payoffs.
-If they did not get the positive payoffs, it would mean that there exists a feasible cheaper coalition $\coal'$.
-However, the inequalities ensure that the agents from $N^{*} \setminus N_{\coal'}$ induce the lower total cost than the total cost of the agents from $N_{\coal'} \setminus N^{*}$; this ensures that agents $N^{*}$ with actions $\salary_i^{*}$ form a cheaper coalition than $\coal'$.
+First, if the values $\salary_i^{*}$ satisfy inequalities (\ref{inq:salary})-(\ref{inq:cheap2}) and the agents outside of $N^{*}$ play their minimal actions, then the agents from $N^{*}$ will get positive payoffs.
+If they did not get the positive payoffs, it would mean that there exists a feasible cheaper team $\coal'$.
+However, inequalities (\ref{inq:cheap1})-(\ref{inq:cheap2}) imply that the agents from $N^{*} \setminus N_{\coal'}$ induce the lower total cost than the total cost of the agents from $N_{\coal'} \setminus N^{*}$; this ensures that agents $N^{*}$ with actions $\salary_i^{*}$ form a cheaper team than $\coal'$.